libretro/Lakka-LibreELEC/projects/L4T/devices/Switch/packages/switch-bootloader/assets/README_CONFIG.txt

   Suggested Custom Frequencies:
    - Any, if it works.
+   Very high ram frequencies might raise GPU power draw on some GPU frequencies if GPU binning is low.

  Timing based overclocking:
   To enable that, edit the last [2 (T210) or 3 (T210B01) digits] of the frequency.